 Shopping DestinationsBack to Top of List

 Brand-conscious teens will want to head to Breton Village, Rivertown Crossings and Woodland Mall to shop stores like Abercrombie & Fitch, Francesca’s, Game Stop, H&M, Lululemon and Urban Outfitters.
 Shop Tanger Outlets Mall for discount prices on such brands as American Eagle, Nike and Under Armour.

 Knowledge-hungry teens can explore Gerald R. Ford Presidential Museum, the Grand Rapids African American Museum & Archives, Grand Rapids Art Museum and Grand Rapids Public Museum to learn about history, culture, art and science.

 Visit Frederik Meijer Gardens & Sculpture Park to appreciate natural and manmade art, Blandford Nature Center for farming and wildlife insights, and the Meyer May House to tour a meticulously restored Frank Lloyd Wright house.
+The Bruce Dice Mineralogical Museum and Calvin Ecosystem Preserve & Native Gardens at Calvin University puts one-of-a-kind geological specimens and plants on display.
 John Ball Zoo is a great place to learn about animals and conservation, and it offers special educational experiences throughout its season.